35+ Vector Databases Ranked & Compared

 What is the difference between a vector database and a traditional database?

-Traditional databases (PostgreSQL, MongoDB) store and query structured or semi-structured data using exact matching — WHERE clauses, equality checks, range queries.
+Traditional databases (PostgreSQL, MongoDB) store and query structured or semi-structured data using exact matching, like WHERE clauses, equality checks, and range queries.
 Vector databases store high-dimensional numerical embeddings and find similar items using distance metrics (cosine similarity, Euclidean distance).
 Instead of asking 'find all users named John,' you ask 'find documents most similar to this query.'
 This enables semantic search, recommendations, and AI-powered retrieval that traditional databases cannot efficiently perform at scale.

 Do I need a separate vector database or can I use PostgreSQL with pgvector?